getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 I'm going to refer to some [Privacy Configuration](https://docs.sentry.io/platforms/javascript/session-replay/privacy/#privacy-configuration) options as we go.
 Don't worry if you're not yet familiar with them, we'll take it slow together!

-# Apply the default class into your app
+# 1. Use default classes

 If you're looking at the docs for the first time, you might notice a few options that seem to work together: